tobydickenson/PushPullFeeder/README.md

 Feeder P27 with an inset for 8mm paper tape has the "scraper" option.
 The scraper is the red finger which holds the parts in their pocket if they have a tendency to stick to the film.

 All the other feeders here have insets for plastic tape.
-Feeder P25 illustrates the two-part assembly of plastic tape insets; the left part of the inset is in yellow, and the right in red.

 ![Some PushPull Feeders](img/some-feeders.jpg)